mmio/mmio.github.io/_posts/2019-03-03-Using-emacs-for-basic-text-editing.md

 Emacs.
 GUI, CLI, (background deamon).
 Use your application launcher or type emacs(emacs -nw for CLI) in your terminal.

+Before you start the characters `C` and `M` are modifiers. `C` stands for Ctrl and `M` for Alt.
+If another character is appended with a dash you have to press it while holding the modifier e.g `C-x C-c` means hold Ctrl and pres x then hold Ctrl and pres c(this one exits emacs).

 ## Movement
 Emacs is quiet robust so don't expect to learn the ins and outs in a few minutes.
 You can learn basic movement though.
 Most modern editor